7: A Salowe Vision

 «Girlboss… yes, good choice of words.» The drone lifted a hand, and three of them tensed, each of them having seen worker hand reshape the world.
 But she simply snapped her hands. «Come now.»

-Those last words weren’t for them.
+That last transmission wasn’t for them.

 He heard the movement first, snapping his head to look behind Doll.
 Uzi and J followed his gaze — and J’s worker flinched, open-mouthed with fear and surprise, but J just grinned hungrily.

-N prepared for the battle to come.
+And N prepared for the battle to come.